-While the psychology behind that advice makes sense, the numbers don’t lie.
-It is best to focus your efforts where they will have the most significant financial impact – and that is always going to be paying the debt costing you the most money as fast as you can.
+While the psychology behind this advice makes sense, the numbers don’t lie.
+It is best to focus your efforts where they will have the most significant financial impact – and it is always going to be paying the debt costing you the most money as fast as you can.

 If you’re carrying credit card debt, it is likely the highest interest rate you are paying (typically around 20% annually).
 So paying it down should be your priority.

-A sound strategy is budgeting for minimum payments on all other debt so that you can maximize your credit card payments until the balance is gone.
+A sound strategy is budgeting for minimum payments on all other debt.
+So you can then maximize your credit card payments until the balance is gone.
 Then, you can use the money you save in interest to help tackle the next highest interest product.